TriLogic/KudzuTCL/README.md

 KudzuVersion        : This is KudzuTPL Version {{= KudzuVersion }}
 ```

-Conditional content tags IfTrue and IfFalse are examples of tags with inner content.
+Conditional content tags 'IfTrue' and 'IfFalse' are examples of tags with inner content.
+Their inner content can contain other tags.
 ```
 IfTrue  on trueBool : {{iftrue | trueBool }}TRUE{{/iftrue}}
 IfFalse on trueBool : {{iffalse | trueBool}}TRUE{{/iffalse}}
 ```

-The Ignore tag ignores all of its inner content.
+The 'Ignore' tag ignores all of its inner content.
 It can be used to comment out blocks of template or to include commentsin your template.
 ```
 {{ignore}}
 Th content between the begin and end tags will be ignored as will the tags themselves.
 {{/ignore}}
 ```

-The Incr and Decr tags are used to increment and decrement values within the
+The 'Incr' and 'Decr' tags are used to increment and decrement values within the
 template engines values collection.
 Thay are also examples of tags that do not require
 an end tag (can self terminate).
 The following code increments the incrVal and decrements
 the decrVal value in the template engines values collection.
 Like most self terminating tags